 Reckless Driving Causing Death

 It isn't fair to file a vehicular manslaughter case against somebody who merely gets into an accident — a regular fender bender and somebody dies.
-In my opinion, that is not a criminal case and I argue those cases all the time.
-Where you start to creep into criminal behavior is when somebody is either drinking alcohol, using drugs or doing something very dangerous that the average person wouldn't do.
+In my opinion, that is not a criminal case, and I argue those cases all the time.
+You start to creep into criminal behavior when somebody is drinking alcohol, using drugs or doing something hazardous that the average person wouldn't do.

 Then, if you're the police or prosecution, you can start to get into the position to try to get somebody for vehicular manslaughter.
-But when you have a scenario where people are just involved in a minor fender bender and it's even questionable who is at fault, just because somebody dies, does not justify charging anybody with vehicular manslaughter in my book.
+But when you have a scenario where people are just involved in a minor fender bender, and it's even questionable who is at fault, just because somebody dies, does not justify charging anybody with vehicular manslaughter in my book.

 Defending Vehicular Manslaughter Cases

 You're dealing with an attorney now who's been doing this for 30 years, defending people for vehicular manslaughter cases.
-I've got a lot of not-guilty verdicts and I've got a lot of non-filings by the District Attorney's office when they're presented with all the facts.
+I've got a lot of not-guilty verdicts, and I've got a lot of non-filings by the District Attorney's office when they're presented with all the facts.

 Often, we need to get experts, investigators, accident reconstruction experts, which I have on the payroll.
-We use them to show that this accident should not be charged criminally, it's just merely an accident and it's unfair to charge somebody for a crime under the particular circumstances that we're talking about.
+We use them to show that this accident should not be charged criminally, it's just merely an accident, and it's unfair to blame somebody for a crime under the particular circumstances we're talking about.

 Whether it's you or a loved one that has taken this first step — landed on my website — pick up the phone.
 Make the call now.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.
 Hedding Law Firm is a criminal defense law firm located in Los Angeles and offers a free case review by phone or contact form.